gtheys/dotfiles/README.markdown

 files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+## Brew and MAS

+As I stopped using linux on my workstation since 2010.
+I run MacOSX and have a great Brew and MAS bootstrap.
+It runs also when `script/bootstrap.sh` is executed.
+You can run it seperate by `script/mas.sh` for mas and `update` for brew.

+Before you run the `script/mash.sh` make sure to update the App store ID's.

 ## what's inside